panda1100/docker-slurm-cluster/README.md

 It consist of the following services:
 - MariaDB (for accounting data)
-- head node (munge, slurmd, slurmctld, slurmdbd)
+- head node (munge, slurmd, slurmctld, slurmdbd, sssd)
 - compute node x4 (munge, slurmd)

 The slurm version is `v20.02.7`